AlexTISYoung/snipar/README.md

 containing the *snipar* source code, at the shell type:

     pip install .

+# Python version incompatibility

+*snipar* does not currently support Python 3.10 or higher due to version incompatibilities of dependencies.
+To overcome this, create a Python3.9 environment using conda and install using pip in the conda environment:

+    conda create -n myenv python=3.9
+	conda activate myenv
+	pip install snipar

 # Running tests
 To check that the code is working properly and that the C modules have been compiled, you can run the tests using this command: